codepath/android_guides/Sending-and-Managing-Network-Requests.md

 ### Displaying Remote Images (The "Hard" Way)

-Here's the code to construct an AsyncTask to download a remote image and display the image in an ImageView using just the official Google Android SDK.
+Suppose we wanted to load an image using only the built-in Android network constructs.
+Here's the code to construct an `AsyncTask` to download a remote image and display the image in an ImageView using just the official Google Android SDK.
+See the [[Creating and Executing Async Tasks]] for more information about executing asynchronous background tasks.

 ```java
 package com.example.simplenetworking;